core-wg/comi/draft-ietf-core-comi.md

 In addition, mechanisms for authentication and authorization may need to be selected.

 CoMI avoids defining new security mechanisms as much as possible.
-However some adaptations may still be required, to cater for CoMI's specific requirements.
+However, some adaptations may still be required, to cater for CoMI's specific requirements.

 # IANA Considerations